lkahlon9/fare_evasion/README.md

 1. Make sure you have the necessary libraries installed.
 2. Run all cells of "fairevasion_main.ipynb"
 3. Run all cells of "png_formation.ipynb"
-4. Run all cells of "Map of Subway Stations (Made with Folium).ipynb"
+4. Run all cells of "Map_Final.ipynb"
 5. Open Map.html

 ### Data Sources